Function Machines Activity Worksheets

 Function machines are diagrams that help students understand functions and solve them for correct answers.
-As the name implies, they’re set up to represent machines that take inputs, apply rules and deliver output in the form of correct answers.

 The technical definition of a function can be hard for students to understand.
 That’s why teachers often present it as a metaphor.
 This metaphor allows functions to be viewed like objects, or inputs, that enter the machine to be turned into different objects, or outputs.

 The power of the function machine metaphor comes from its versatility.
 It can be used to explain or clarify different concepts involving functions, including the domain, the codomain, the range, the unique pairing, the parameters, the composition and the inverse.

 Once students get the hang of using a function machine, filling in missing digits is easy.
 They’ll also learn how to create a function machine and how to use function machines for creating equations.
 For now, though, let’s take a closer look at the metaphor.

 A function is like a machine in that the input, or domain, can be loaded into the machine, which represents an operation, and if it’s in good operational condition and has the same parameters, it will always produce the same outputs.
 Inverse functions can be understood as a product of running the function machine backwards.

 Students can find a one-step function from a table by evaluating the input and output variables.
 Find out if the function is increasing or decreasing by analyzing the operations.
 If there are addition or multiplication operations between the variables, the function is increasing.
 If there are subtraction or division operations between the variables, the function is decreasing.

 Students can figure out whether a graph is a function by using what’s known as a vertical line test.
 Because a function can only have one output for each input, students only need to analyze the curve of the graph’s line.
 If the graph’s vertical line intersects a curve more than once, it does not represent a function.